KonstantinTomashevich/Sober/README.md

     # sober_library_link_library multiple times.

     sober_variant_begin (<VariantName>)
+        # Inside variant configuration routine you can customize
+        # service implementation selection for this variant.

         # If you want to both override service default implementation and to allow user
         # to specify other implementation for this variant, use next command:
         sober_variant_set_default_implementation (<ServiceName> <ImplementationName>)

-        # If this variant must use only specified implementation, use next command:
+        # If this variant should always use specified implementation, use next command:
         sober_variant_freeze_implementation (<ServiceName> <ImplementationName>)

         # If neither sober_variant_set_default_implementation or
         # sober_variant_freeze_implementation was called for used service,
         # this service default implementation will be used instead.
     sober_variant_end ()
-    # You can create multiple variants by using
+    # You can create multiple variants by adding
     # sober_variant_begin - sober_variant_end routine multiple times.
 sober_library_end ()
 ```